The Keath Killebrew Charisma Scholarship

 This scholarship will be given to individuals who are passionate about agriculture and serving people throughout their career.
 See More about Keath.

-This award fund invites applicants who are currently high school seniors (Class of 2022) who have a proven work history, who are passionate about agriculture and helping others, and who will be majoring in agriculture or a related field.
-Applications are due June 15, 2022.
-Award Fund recipients will be given during a special ceremony during the 2022 Mississippi State Fair.
-The minimum award will be $1,000 per recipient.
-Multiple awards will be given.
+This scholarship invites applicants who reside in Mississippi and are currently high school seniors or an individual pursuing post-secondary training, education or certification who has a proven work history, is passionate about agriculture and helping others, and who will be studying agriculture or a related field.
+The minimum award will be $2,000 per recipient.
+Multiple awards may be given.

 Please fill out the following application and upload these items:

 1. Resume to include education, work history, extracurricular activities, volunteer and community service, and other relevant information.

 2. Video introduction and statement (*see video content and submission guidelines below).
 Using your phone, tablet or other device, record a short (no longer than 3 minute) video that contains the following information:

 - How you can use your knowledge of agriculture to help others.

 3. Two letters of reference which should include:

 - Description of your work ethic and interpersonal skills.

 - Examples/evidence of your desire to help others.